 Those who have booked Temple World’s recommended BA flights will arrive at around 10.30 this morning.

-PRICE: Please enquire for a price.
+PRICE: £1440 per person, based on twin share.
 This post-tour extension is accompanied by local guides and can run with a minimum of two participants.
 Single supplement £TBA.

-A number of private extensions throughout Central America can also be arranged to suit your individual interests, with neighbours Nicaragua or Panama making great combinations.
+An infinite number of private extensions throughout Central America can also be arranged to suit your individual interests, with neighbours Nicaragua or Panama making great combinations.
 For those flying via the USA and wishing to stop on the outbound or return journeys, we can arrange car hire and hotels in most regions.
 It is also possible to stay longer in the Corcovado National Park area and we have a selection of delightful lodges to choose from in the Drake Bay and Puerto Jiminez sides of the Peninsula.
 Please note that if staying more than three nights it won’t be possible to use the BA direct service back to London as this only departs on Wednesdays and Saturdays.